Live webcam recording in GoReact

-See the Recording Tips below for best practices on setting up your recording environment for optimal video and audio.
-Create a test video in the same environment (room, recording PC, camera) you’ll be using and make 1 or 2 practice recordings to ensure quality.
+See the Recording tips below for best practices on setting up your recording environment for optimal video and audio.
+Create a test video in the same environment (room, recording computer, camera) you’ll be using and make one or two practice recordings to ensure quality.

-If you are recording offline using a phone, tablet, or other camera, you'll want to minimize your upload time by recording at an appropriate resolution so as not to create too large a file.
+If you are recording offline using a phone, tablet, or other camera, you'll want to minimize your upload time by recording at an appropriate resolution, so you won't create too large a file.
 Some specific tips for different recording devices:

 iPhone/iPad - Use the GoReact Recorder Mobile App available in the iTunes store.
 You can record directly in the app, or post to GoReact using an existing video on your device.

-Android - if you have a "Quality" setting option on your video camera app (most will have it), set it to "High" or "VGA", whichever has a size of either 640x480 or 720x480.
-If you cannot find that setting, you may want to use an app such as Video Converter from the Play Store (link here) to compress your video after you record it.
-In that app, you can set it to 480x360 and 800 bitrate, and that will be fine.
+Android - if you have a "Quality" setting option on your video camera app (most will have it), set it to "High" or "VGA", whichever has a size of either 640 x 480 or 720 x 480.
+If you cannot find that setting, you may want to use an app such as Video Converter from the Play Store (Video Converter Android) to compress your video after you record it.
+In that app, you can set it to 480 x 360 and 800 bitrate, and that will be fine.

 No matter what, after changing your settings do a quick test recording to make sure you like the results.